 It is worth the effort, especially given this cast -- headed by the remarkable Kelli O'Hara as Cathy Whitaker, the perfect upper middle-class suburban housewife who lives in an affluent neighborhood in Hartford, Conn., in 1957, where she dutifully raises her two children, keeps house with the help of her black housekeeper, and tends to the domestic needs of her hard-working, successful businessman husband, Frank (a perfectly credible Steven Pasquale).

 "Far From Heaven" traces the course Cathy travels as she learns, to her horror and confusion, that her marriage is a sham because of the secret life her husband has been leading throughout their marriage.
-As she and her husband struggle to hold their

 "Far From Heaven" is a virtually sungthrough musical and there are times when one yearns for more stretches of pure dialogue than currently exist in Greenberg's libretto.
 At the same time, Frankel and Korie know how to use words and music to achieve irony; to move the psyhcology and emotional underpinnings; to get beneath the skin of the various relationships -- mother-daughter; best friend to best friend; employer to an employee who becomes more than just an employee.